A1.18: Asking things

 Instruction: Choose the correct solution

-(Do you want to come to the market?
-I _ want to buy fresh vegetables.)
+(You ___ often want to go to the market to buy fresh vegetables.)

 Exercise 8: Asking questions in the store